 Purpose and focus

-The AIDS/HIV Health Insurance Premium Subsidy Program helps persons with HIV maintain
+The AIDS/HIV Insurance Assistance Program helps persons with HIV

-have a doctor certify that the individual has HIV infection and had
+3. have a doctor certify that the individual has HIV infection.

 The program subsidizes premiums for the following types of policies: